aneeshbal/SimpylCellCounter/README.md

 #### For specific instructions on how to navigate the code for SCC, open the PowerPoint "How to Use SCC.pptx"

-If you are interested in recreating aspects of SCC, go to the folder "recreateFunctions" to find out more
+If you are interested in recreating aspects of SCC, go to the folder "recreationFunctions" to find out more

 ##### Contact: aneesh.s.bal@gmail.com